centria/cs-exercises-20/README.md

 #### Exercise_129

 In the exercise base there is a class called **Song** that can be used to create new objects that represent songs.
-Add to that class the equals method so that the similarity of songs can be examined.
+Add to that class the **Equals** method so that the similarity of songs can be examined.

 You can try your code with this: